Zip line: As a means of transport

 Yungas, Bolivia, features a system of zip-lines used for transporting harvested crops, mainly coca, across a valley 200 m below.
 They can also be seen in the Ladakh region of India.

 In recent years, there has been renewed interest in the use of aerial ropeways for transporting cargo, partly due to their low energy requirements and environmental impact.
 Gravity-fed types, i.e. zip-lines, have been built in Nepal, Latin America and India.

 Ziplines have also been used as a means of transporting items in Australian regions in the past.
 These may include ammunition, weapons, tools, food, and mail.

 Recreation

 Children's adventure playgrounds

 Zip-lines may be designed for children's play and found on some adventure playgrounds.
-Inclines are fairly shallow and so the speeds kept relatively low, negating the need for a means of stopping.
+Inclines are fairly shallow and so the speeds kept relatively low, removing the need for a means of stopping.
 The term "flying fox" is commonly used in reference to such a small-scale zip-line in Australia, New Zealand, and Scotland.

 With playground equipment, the pulleys are fixed to the cable, the user typically hanging onto a handgrip underneath, but occasionally including a seat or a safety strap.
 Return of the grip or seat is usually done by simply pushing or pulling it via a short wire back to the top of the hill on foot.